Multi-factor authentication: Security weaknesses

 According to proponents, multi-factor authentication could drastically reduce the incidence of online identity theft and other online fraud, because the victim's password would no longer be enough to give a thief permanent access to their information.
 However, many multi-factor authentication approaches remain vulnerable to phishing, man-in-the-browser, and man-in-the-middle attacks.
-Two-factor authentication in web applications are especially susceptible to phishing attacks, particularly in SMS and e-mails, and, as a response, many experts advise users not to share their verification codes with anyone, and many web application providers will place an advisory in an e-mail or SMS containing a code.
+To counter phishing attacks, users should not share their verification codes with anyone, and many web application providers will place an advisory in an e-mail or SMS containing a code.

 In May 2017, O2 Telefónica, a German mobile service provider, confirmed that cybercriminals had exploited SS7 vulnerabilities to bypass SMS based two-step authentication to do unauthorized withdrawals from users' bank accounts.
 The criminals first infected the account holder's computers in an attempt to steal their bank account credentials and phone numbers.
 Then the attackers purchased access to a fake telecom provider and set up a redirect for the victim's phone number to a handset controlled by them.
 Finally, the attackers logged into victims' online bank accounts and requested for the money on the accounts to be withdrawn to accounts owned by the criminals.
 SMS passcodes were routed to phone numbers controlled by the attackers and the criminals transferred the money out.

 Fatigue attack

-An increasingly common approach to defeating MFA is to bombard the user with many requests to accept a log-in, until the user eventually succumbs to the volume of requests and accepts one.
-This is called a multi-factor authentication fatigue attack (also MFA fatigue attack or MFA bombing) and makes use of social engineering.
+An increasingly common approach to defeating MFA is to bombard the user with many requests to accept a log-in, until the user eventually succumbs to the volume of requests and by mistake accepts one.
+This form of social engineering is called multi-factor authentication fatigue attack (also MFA fatigue attack or MFA bombing), and may include other elements, such as calls pretending to be from IT support.
 When MFA applications are configured to send push notifications to end users, an attacker can send a flood of login attempts in the hope that a user will click on accept at least once.

-In 2022, Microsoft has deployed a mitigation against MFA fatigue attacks with their authenticator app.
+In 2022, Microsoft deployed a mitigation against MFA fatigue attacks with their authenticator app, by optionally requiring the user to type in a number in addition to clicking "approve".

 In September 2022 Uber security was breached by a member of Lapsus$ using a multi-factor fatigue attack.
 In early 2024, a small percentage of Apple consumers experienced a MFA fatigue attack that was caused by a hacker that bypassed the rate limit and Captcha on Apple’s “Forgot Password” page.

+Token Reuse

+Token reuse vulnerabilities are an identification and authentication failure in web applications.
+Token reuse can be identified by testing reuse of old MFA tokens, indicating whether or not the application is invalidating MFA codes.
+Any auth token given prior to MFA should not have permission to access sensitive resources.
+Auth tokens should only be provided after MFA verification.
+Old tokens should be invalidated.